 The fund is intended for the risk-tolerant investor who, in seeking investments with strong returns, can tolerate the substantial fluctuations in the values of investments, and the very high risks this entails.
-Strong price fluctuations and high credit risks result in temporary or permanent reductions of the net asset value per unit.
-Expectations of high returns and tolerance of risk by the investor are offset by the possibility of incurring significant losses up to and including the total loss of capital invested.
-The investor is willing and able to bear such a financial loss and is not concerned with capital protection.
+Strong price fluctuations and high credit risks result in temporary or permanent reductions of the net asset value per unit/share.
+Expectations of high returns and tolerance of risk by the investors are offset by the possibility of incurring significant losses up to and including the total loss of capital invested.
+The investors are willing and able to bear such a financial loss and are not concerned with capital protection.

-The Management Company provides additional information to distribution agents and distribution partners concerning the profile of a typical investor or the target client group for this financial product.
-If the investor is advised on the acquisition of units by distribution agents or distribution partners, or if such agents or partners act as intermediaries for the purchase of units, they may therefore present additional information to the investor that also relates to the profile of a typical investor.
+The Management Company provides additional information to distribution agents and distribution partners concerning the profile of typical investors or the target client group for this financial product.
+If the investors are advised on the acquisition of units/shares by distribution agents or distribution partners, or if such agents or partners act as intermediaries for the purchase of units/shares, they may therefore present additional information to the investors that also relates to the profile of the typical investors.